 What Else is Cooking?

 My wife is a renowned master natural perfumer and aromatherapist, highly intuitive, Italian, and just can feel into blending recipes along the lines of those other talents.
 Me?
-I love to cook (mostly desserts) and move more slowly and come to experiment swapping things in and out more as I go along.
+I love to cook (mostly desserts) and move more slowly and come to experiment with the swapping of things in and out more as I go along.
 But if you want a decent apple pie, crème brulee, key lime pie, chocolate mousse, chocolate truffle or various other treats, I can pretty much guarantee you won’t be slyly spitting any of it in your napkin when no one is looking.

 These are some of the things that float my boat and have made me who I am.
 Now– your turn.